 Abstract

 This article constitutes the first application of the attitude network approach to peoples' views on inequality.
-We adopt a network model in which nodes represent survey variables, and edges their conditional associations.
+We adopt a network model in which nodes represent survey variables and edges their conditional associations.
 This allows us to conceptualise perceptions, beliefs and judgments about inequality as a network of connected evaluative reactions.
 We analyse 2019 ISSP Social Inequality Module data from Chile, since this country is one of the most unequal in the world.
 Relying on a network approach, we provide a systematic analysis of the wide-ranging indicators measuring subjective inequality.
 Results show that conceptions regarding inequality, redistribution, taxation and wages form a unified belief system that is moderately connected and displays a small-world structure.
-Second, we stratify the sample by educational level, household income, and social class, obtaining six attitude networks.
+In addition, we stratify the sample by education, household income and social class, obtaining six attitude networks.
 We compare the structures of these networks investigating differences in community membership, node centrality and network connectivity, evidencing that people in lower socioeconomic positions have a more multidimensional understanding of inequality.
-We contribute to social justice research by proposing an innovative conceptualization of these attitudes, and by providing evidence of their structural variation across different social status groups.
+Our work contributes to social justice research by proposing an innovative conceptualization of these attitudes, and by providing evidence of their structural variation across different social status groups.

 Keywords: attitudes towards inequality, social justice research, attitude networks, network analysis, Chile.